 The departmental administration includes the management of department finances, payroll, grants and contracts, travel and supply reimbursement and academic personnel administration.
 The department administration staff includes a team of eight admin staff members.
 The department MSO, financial manager, contract and grant analysts, payroll, recharge services and travel assistants, and an academic personnel analyst, as well as work study students.
 The department administration staff serves as a vital network of support to the Chemistry and Biochemistry, faculty, graduate and undergraduate students, researchers, visitors and staff.
 The administrative staff is responsible for all aspects of the academic and business management and the successful academic and business operations of the department.

-The Student Affairs (SA) team, including the SA Manager/Grad Advisor, Undergraduate Advisor, SA Assistant/Peer Advisor, and Student Assistants, is responsible for the operation, support, and development of all departmental student-targeted programs.
+The Student Affairs (SA) team, including the SA Manager/Grad Advisor, Undergraduate Advisor, SA Program Assistant and SA Assistant/Peer Advisor(s) are responsible for the operation, support, and development of all departmental student-targeted programs.
 Creation and organization of quarterly course schedules (including faculty and teaching assistant schedules), graduate application processing, graduate recruitment event planning, annual student award administration, general administrative course support services, and future program development are managed by Student Affairs.
 Staff Advisors are the first and primary point of contact for all Chemistry and Biochemistry students in need of academic advising.
 In addition, Student Affairs provides administrative assistance for graduate and undergraduate students, including processing of petitions, progress checks, personal counseling and referral, career resource guidance, and enrollment and waiting list information.

 Interested in Chemistry & Biochemistry merchandise?
 Check out our new merchandise website and show your departmental pride!